 2 Technical characteristics of radionavigation systems in the frequency band 31.8-33.4 GHz

-The technical parameters of two radionavigation radars operating in the band 31.8-33.4 GHz are presented in Table 1.
-Both systems are operated worldwide aboard aircraft.
-The radars are used for ground mapping, weather avoidance, and to calibrate aircraft on-board navigation systems for accurate aerial delivery in adverse weather conditions.
+The technical parameters of three radionavigation radars operating in the frequency band 31.8-33.4 GHz are presented in Table 1 and Table 2.
+All systems are operated worldwide aboard aircraft.
+The radars are used for ground mapping, weather avoidance, to calibrate aircraft on-board navigation systems for accurate aerial delivery in adverse weather conditions and to provide data to pilots in order to reduce the decision height during landing phases in adverse weather conditions.

 TABLE 1

-Radionavigation radar characteristics in the band 31.8-33.4 GHz
+Radionavigation radar characteristics in the frequency band 31.8-33.4 GHz (Radars N° 1 and 2)